-One of 120 babies is born with a heart defect.
+About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
 Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter or leave the heart.

-Ultrasonography helps identify almost all heart defects.
+Echocardiography (ultrasonography of the heart) helps identify almost all heart defects.

 Treatment includes open-heart surgery for severe defects, use of a catheter with a balloon at its tip to open or widen valves or blood vessels, use of a device placed by catheter to close certain holes or extra blood vessels, or drugs.